LassazVegaz/BlazorShoppingApp/README.md

   - Prisma - ORM for NestJS

 I will add more technologies as I go.
 Some of the technologies are not decided yet.
 They are seperated by `|` in the list.\
-Detailed explanation of technologies, best practices, frameworks & libraries in this project are discussed [here](./TECHNOLOGIES.md).
+Detailed explanation of best practices, frameworks & libraries in this project are discussed [here](./TECHNOLOGIES.md).

 ## Features